What is a LAN monitor?

 The Paessler PRTG system covers server monitoring as well as LAN and WAN supervision.
 The underlying technology that drives this monitoring utility is the NetFlow system.
-This is able to track packet transfer rates around your network in real time.
-A drill down utility to get a look right down at protocol level is provided by a packet sniffer utility.
-Monitoring isn’t just a task of watching the traffic go by, however.
+This is able to track packet transfer rates around your network in real-time.
+A drill-down utility to get a look right down to the network protocol level is provided by a packet sniffer utility.
+Monitoring isn’t just the task of watching the traffic go by, however.
 The Paessler PRTG LAN monitoring functions rely on SNMP to provide alerts to hardware statuses.
 The alerts provided by SNMP enable network administrators to stay ahead of crises.
 You can save a lot of money on your support desk if you can stay ahead of hardware failure and fix it before user calls start to get out of hand.

 A great benefit of SNMP is that it uses very little bandwidth, so your monitoring with this suite will not slow the network down.
 The dashboard of the Paessler system is a great user interface that includes graphs, charts, and dials to give you instant information on the overall status of your network.
 You can query individual nodes on the network to get instant status reports containing live data.
 Those device-specific pages contain easy-to-follow graphics and the whole dashboard can be accessed from any computer on the network as well as tablets and smartphones.

 PRTG is particularly powerful for multi-site operations that include internet connections and cloud services.
 You can centralize all of your network management functions in one location, accessing each individual site LAN remotely, thanks to Paessler’s Remote Probe technology.
 PRTG will also monitor your wireless networks.